steveseguin/websocket_server/README.md

 sudo npm install fs
 ```

-You very likely will require SSL, either using something like Cloudflare SSL, or with a self-hosted SSL certificate.
+You will very likely also require SSL, so either use something like Cloudflare SSL, or grab a self-hosted SSL certificate.
 Certbot is a free way to get SSL certificates that you need to renewal every 90-days, and the setup for that is as follows:
 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get install certbot -y sudo certbot certonly // register your domain
 ```
 I'm not going to detail the SSL setup process much, but once you have your certificate, you can update the server script to point to your certificate.
-You can also disable SSL in the script, and rely on Cloudflare's Flexible SSL instead.
-Pros and cons.

-As well, you will probably need a domain name, if you want to use SSL, so perhaps consider a cloud host that offers a server hostname or be prepared to spend a few dollars on a domain name. (namescheap.com has them for as low as $2)
+As well, you will probably need a domain name in most cases, so perhaps consider a cloud host that offers a server hostname or be prepared to spend a few dollars on a domain name. (namescheap.com has them for as low as $2)

-In the case of an offline deployment, you may need self-signed certicates if you have no Internet access, but that topic is outside the scope of this guide.
+In the case of an offline deployment, you may need self-signed certicates, but that topic is outside the scope of this guide.

 ## To run the basic server manually
 ```